 HANDOUT J - Information on performing a proper exorcism.
-This information can be found via a successful Theology roll or else in the Heptameron of Raziel book
+This information can be found via a successful Exorcism, Theology, OR Occultism roll, or else in the Heptameron of Raziel book or the manor's library

-Madame de Scorailles-When old Borromini sent me the designs for Thrusher Manor, I recall inquiring as to what was the exact purpose of that southeast corner in the study.
+Madame de Scorailles-When old Borromini sent me the designa for Thrusher Manor, I recall inquiring as to what was the exact purpose of that southeast corner in the study.
 For once, he did not exclaim Geometric Rational!"
 Little did I know that Borromini's idiosyncratic corner would be both our doom and our salvation!
-I shall make my escape from my beloved manor tonight.
-If you change your mind, I shall leave the second Geometric Key on the mantle, in the green wase that you brought from Versailles: Montmorency
+I shall make my escape from my beloved manor tanight.
+If you change your mind, I shall leave the second Geometric Key on the mantle, in the green vase that you brought from Versailles.
+Montmorency

 HANDOUT E - The letter Montmorency gave to Madame Scorailles (found in her room).
-An EDU roll reveals that Borromini is a respected Italian architect, known for designing unusual spaces.
+An Architecture roll reveals that Borromini is a respected Italian architect, known for designing unusual spaces.
 He died in Rome two years ago.